 Andrew joined Watsi on November 5th, 2015.
 Seven years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andrew's most recent donation supported Humphrey, a sweet 3-month-old from Kenya, to fund life-changing hydrocephalus surgery.
+Andrew's most recent donation supported Jasibe, a 4 month old baby girl from Bolivia, to fund life-saving heart surgery.

 Humphrey is a 3-month-old baby from Kenya and the youngest in his family of three children.
 His grandparents provide financial support for Humphrey's family, as his mother had to leave her job to stay home and care for him.
 As his family does not have insurance coverage, they are requesting assistance to help with Humphrey's medical bills.
 During a hospital visit, a doctor noticed Humphrey might have hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 He received a CT scan that confirmed the diagnosis.
 Currently, Humphrey has been experiencing an increasing head circumference, and without treatment, he will experience severe physical and developmental delays.
 Humphrey was also born with spina bifida, which the doctors will address later in his treatment journey.
 On January 25th, Humphrey will undergo surgery to drain the excess fluid from his brain and reduce intracranial pressure.
 With this treatment, Humphrey can grow up strong and healthy.
 Our medical partner, African Mission Healthcare (AMH), is requesting $720 to cover the cost of this surgery.
 Humphrey's mother says: "I'm very shocked and stressed as it is not what I was expecting when I came.
 I just hope that all goes well in the treatment process."